Motimove

 • Daily goals to make activity achievable

-• Pain diary to gain insight into your good and less good days
+• Pain diary to gain insight into your better and more difficult days

-• Statistics and progress, so you see what works
+• Statistics and progress, so you can see what works

-For people with Parkinson's, repetition and structure are essential.
-The app helps remind you to move, without demanding too much.
-You can also take it slower on bad days, and still stay active within your limits.
+For people with Parkinson’s, repetition and structure are essential.
+The app helps remind you to move, without overwhelming you.
+You can also take it easier on tougher days and still stay active within your limits.

-Living with Parkinson's: small steps make a difference
+Living with Parkinson’s: small steps make the difference

-Parkinson's can cause uncertainty.
-How will things go tomorrow?
+Parkinson’s can cause uncertainty.
+How will tomorrow be?
 What if I fall?
 What if I can do less than before?
 These concerns are understandable.
-But by taking small steps, literally and figuratively, you maintain control over your own life.
+But precisely by taking small steps, literally and figuratively, you keep control over your own life.

-The MotiMove app helps you to stay active step by step.
+The MotiMove app helps you keep moving step by step.
 Not because you have to, but because it helps.
-Many people experience that after exercising they feel more flexible, mentally stronger, and gain more confidence.
+Many people experience that after exercising, they feel more flexible, mentally stronger, and more confident.

 Do you also want to stay active with Parkinson’s?
 Try MotiMove

-If you have Parkinson's, you don't have to do it alone.
+If you have Parkinson’s, you don’t have to do it alone.
 The right support makes a world of difference.
-The MotiMove app is a tool that helps you become a bit stronger every day, at your own pace, in your own environment.
+The MotiMove app is a tool that helps you become a little stronger every day, at your pace, in your own environment.
+Download the app!

 Share this article: